SWRP-GitHub/Reddit-Discord-Bot/README.md

 - /story = Will grab the Setting and Story post
 - /episode1 = Will grab the First Episode post
 - /episode2 = Will grab the Second Episode post
-- /galaxymap= Will grab the galaxy map
+- /galaxymap = Will grab the galaxy map
+- /commands = Will grab the list of bot commands